Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Overusing a Humidifier Leads to Dampness and Can Cause Mold in Your Home

-Since a damp environment is essential for mold to thrive, overuse of a humidifier can cause mold in your home to have a field day.
+Since a damp environment is essential for mold to thrive, overuse of a humidifier can cause mold in your home to grow excessively.

 According to the United States Environmental Protection Agency (EPA), you should maintain an indoor relative humidity (RH) level between 30-50%.